MicrosoftDocs/azure-docs/articles/virtual-machines/workloads/sap/hana-monitor-troubleshoot.md

     ![In SAP HANA Studio, on the System Information tab, right-click in the Name column and select Import SQL Statements](./media/troubleshooting-monitoring/image7-import-statements-a.png)

-3. Select the SQL Statements.zip file stored locally, and a folder with the corresponding SQL statements will be imported.
+3. Select the SQL Statements.zip file stored locally; a folder with the corresponding SQL statements will be imported.
 At this point, the many different diagnostic checks can be run with these SQL statements.

     For example, to test SAP HANA System Replication bandwidth requirements, right-click the **Bandwidth** statement under **Replication: Bandwidth** and select **Open** in SQL Console.